overhide/pay2my.app/howto/README.md

 89.     });
 ```

-The `pay2myapp-appsell-sku-clicked` event now goes to the back-end's `GET /RunFeature` endpoint (line 75).
+The `pay2myapp-appsell-sku-clicked` event is now directed to the back-end's `GET /RunFeature` endpoint (line 75).

 This endpoint is served by a simple <a target="_blank" href="https://nodejs.org/en/download/">node.js</a>/<a target="_blank" href="https://expressjs.com/">express.js</a> router as coded in the back-end's <a target="_blank" href="https://github.com/overhide/pay2my.app/blob/master/demo-back-end/index.js">index.js</a>.